-- If exercise makes your asthma worse, your doctor may prescribe inhaled medication, which blocks exercise-induced asthma.
-When taken 10-15 minutes before exercise, this "pre-treatment" is effective in preventing asthma symptoms. - A warm-up and cool-down may also help. - It is very important that people with exercise-induced asthma learn to pace themselves.
+- If exercise makes your child's asthma worse, your doctor may prescribe inhaled medication, which blocks exerciseinduced asthma.
+When taken 10-15 minutes before exercise, this "pre-treatment" is effective in preventing asthma symptoms.
+Older children may be responsible for using a pre-treatment before exercise as prescribed. - A child with exercise-induced asthma needs to learn to determine when they are having asthma symptoms during or after exercise.
+If coughing or wheezing begins, the child should take a short rest and follow the Asthma Action Plan. - A child can warm-up before exercise. - It is very important that children learn to pace themselves.